mojaloop/ml-testing-toolkit/documents/User-Guide-Mojaloop-Testing-Toolkit.md

 ### 7 Outbound Request

-This sections will enable you to intiate requests from the testing toolkit to your DFSP implementation.
+This sections will enable you to intiate requests from the testing toolkit to your DFSP / HUB implementations.

 The user can create a collection of operations and add a number of assertions to these operations.
 The assertions can be setup and customized to support your testing requirements and verify both positive and negative requests and responses.